 Name of Unit of DRD Responsibilities monitoring and coordination of the objectives of Axis I. set in the NHRDSP and NHRDP preparing and harmonization of annual, mid-term and long-term planning documents, furthermore the preparation and coordination of proposals for program modifications concerning the development of the agricultural sector contribution in preparing of documents for common agricultural policy, legal documents and development planning concerning Axis I. Unit for Improving Agricultural Competitiveness knowledge dissemination concerning non-food agricultural production, as part of restructuring the agricultural production and market.
-With a special focus on biomass production for energy purposes and Restructuring (Axis I. Unit) contribution in the preparation and realisation of the program concerning energetical use of agricultural products carrying out tasks concerning energy management with special focus on renewable energy coordination of consultancy tasks, like preparation and attending of legal documents and application notices, running expert boards within the ministry, monitoring of fund utilization of the subsidies improving the state of national and common cooperation in case of consultancy and performing portfolio representation tasks monitoring and coordination of the objectives of Axis II. set in the NHRDSP and NHRDP contribution in preparing of documents for common agricultural policy, legal documents and development planning concerning Axis II.
+With a special focus on biomass production for energy purposes and Restructuring (Axis I. Unit) contribution in the preparation and realisation of the program concerning energetica use of agricultural products carrying out tasks concerning energy management with special focus on renewable energy coordination of consultancy tasks, like preparation and attending of legal documents and application notices, running expert boards within the ministry, monitoring of fund utilization of the subsidies improving the state of national and common cooperation in case of consultancy and performing portfolio representation tasks · monitoring and coordination of the objectives of Axis II. set in the NHRDSP and NHRDP contribution in preparing of documents for common agricultural policy, legal documents and development planning concerning Axis II.
 Unit for Agri- dissemination of agri-environment aspects in line with the environment friendly farming and land use methods environment preparation of decisions concerning agri-environmental farming Matters (Axis II.
-Unit) tasks resulting from international agreements and arrangements in case agri- environmental farming tasks in connection with regulation, development and controlling of organic farming preparation of the introduction of agri-environmental quality management schemes (ISO, EMAS, EUREPGAP) designation, verification and coordination of Natura 2000 and nitrate sensitive areas , Unit for Rural Development monitoring and coordination of the objectives of Axis III-IV. set in the NHRDSP and NHRDP
+Unit) tasks resulting from international agreements and arrangements in case agri- environmental farming tasks in connection with regulation, development and controlling of organic farming preparation of the introduction of agri-environmental quality management schemes (ISO, EMAS, EUREPGAP)

+Unit for Rural monitoring and coordination of the objectives of Axis III-IV. set in the NHRDSP Development and NHRDP

 Matters (Axis III- IV.
-Unit) contribution in preparing of documents for common agricultural policy, legal documents and development planning concerning Axis III-IV.
-Public relation matters concerning the Commission of the European Union in case of the NHRDSP and NHRDP rural and agro-tourism matters coordination of communities being organised in rural areas coordination between the NHDP and NHRDP concerning the coherence, consistency and linkage to other Operational Programmes Unit for Horizontal tasks concerning equal opportunities Matters coordination of inter-ministerial rural development questions concerning regional and framework programs supervision of MRD networks collection of financial and statistical information, definition of monitoring indicators sending NHRDP monitoring data to the COM Unit for Finance and Monitoring organisation of the work of the Monitoring Committee, operation of sub-committees (if needed), performing secretary tasks, operating a monitoring system, coordination of elaboration of monitoring indicators preparation of annual program reports and after having the consent of the Monitoring Committee sending to the COM preparation of the work of the Competent Authority, supervision of ARDA Unit for regular follow-up and supervision of the compliance with the accreditation criteria Accreditation and Management Audit evaluation of the Certification Body's report, expressing opinions about the CB's reports, procedures, programs and other documents correspondence with the COM concerning accreditation coordination of tasks connected to COM audit missions in relation to NHRDP • coordination of the drafting of legal regulations necessary to implement NHRDP Unit for Communication coordination and preparation for decision of the approval of implementation manuals and Coordination Matters updating and management information concerning NHRDP ITAMOVE D implementation of NHRDP Technical Assistance, including public procurement no capacity to perform, renders information connected with NHRDP and acts as working organisation of the Allocation and Quality Project Selection Supervisory Committee.
+Unit)contribution in preparing of documents for common agricultural policy, legal documents and development planning concerning Axis III-IV.
+Public relation matters concerning the Commission of the European Union in case of the NHRDSP and NHRDP rural and agro-tourism matters coordination of communities being organised in rural areas coordination between the NHDP and NHRDP concerning the coherence, consistency and linkage to other Operational Programmes Unit for Horizontal tasks concerning equal opportunities Matters coordination of inter-ministerial rural development questions concerning regional and framework programs supervision of MRD networks

+Unit for Finance and Monitoring collection of financial and statistical information, definition of monitoring indicators sending NHRDP monitoring data to the COM organisation of the work of the Monitoring Committee, operation of sub-committees (if needed), performing secretary tasks, operating a monitoring system, coordination of elaboration of monitoring indicators preparation of annual program reports and after having the consent of the Monitoring Committee sending to the COM preparation of the work of the Competent Authority, supervision of ARDA Unit for regular follow-up and supervision of the compliance with the accreditation criteria Accreditation and Management Audit evaluation of the Certification Body's report, expressing opinions about the CB's reports, procedures, programs and other documents correspondence with the COM concerning accreditation coordination of tasks connected to COM audit missions in relation to NHRDP coordination of the drafting of legal regulations necessary to implement NHRDP Unit for Communication coordination and preparation for decision of the approval of implementation manuals and Coordination Matters updating and management information concerning NHRDP implementation of NHRDP Technical Assistance, including public procurement